 ROK intelligence in particular has a history of embellishment and outright propaganda releases to Western media.
 As Cumings (2005: 426) has noted, they are often the source of rumours that, for example, Kim Jong Il “was ill, or drunk, or insane,” or rumours of assassinations or family feuds. “[T[he only way to refute them was to observe what happened over time – and time and time again, the rumors proved wrong” (Ibid).
 It also bears noting that hegemonic estimates of the population of the Soviet Gulag system, most notably Solzhenitsyn’s famous defector-based estimate of ‘over 50 million’ having been incarcerated, were often drastically lowered with the release of the Soviet archives.
 Anne Applebaum (2014) – no apologist for Communism – concludes the “best estimates” today put the total number who passed through the Gulag at around 18 million.

 The Curious Cases Ahn Myong-Chol and Shin Dong-hyuk.
 Ahn Myong-chol is the only witness to Camp 26 and a key witness for three other camps, most importantly the now-closed Camp 22.
 He is the single most important COI witness to substantiate the CAH charge regarding the political detention centers.
 Shin Dong-hyuk, on the other hand, is considered the primary reliable testimony to Camp 14 and is the only COI witness for the facility.
 His articulation of his exceptional story on long speaking tours, especially in America but around the world as well, has made him the most famous North Korean defector in the West.
 Camps 14 and 22 have been considered (largely due to the statements of Ahn and Shin) not only the largest political detention centers, but also the most repressive, the “total control zones.”
-As already described, both defectors estimated the population of the respective facilities at 50,000, thereby accounting for 50 – 67 percent (100,000) of all political prisoners by hegemonic Western estimates prior to Camp 22’s closure.
+As already described, both defectors estimated the population of the respective facilities at over 50,000, thereby accounting for 50 – 67 percent (100,000) of all political prisoners by hegemonic Western estimates prior to Camp 22’s closure.
 This section seeks to problematize these accounts through presenting contradictions, implausible elements, and the likely influence of the human rights field.

 Ahn Myong-chol became a guard for DPRK political detention centers in July 1987 and worked at several facilities as a truck driver until he defected in September 1994 at age twenty-four.
 Just a year later, he published the Korean-language book, They Are Crying for Help, in Seoul.
 In 2007, he wrote the English-language Total Control Zone.
 The Commission consistently frames the incidents that constitute CAH in political detention centers according to Ahn Myong-chol’s 1.5-hour testimony and supplementary confidential interview.
 More insidiously, if the reader checks NGO publications cited by the COI, the reader will find that they often lead back to Ahn.